<big>Glossary of Painting Terms</big>(As of July 2003)

 Thixotropic

-Property of liquids that exhibit a decrease in viscosity under shear stress (e.g., brushing, rolling).
+Property of liquids that exhibit a decrease in viscosity under shear stress (e.g., stirring, rolling).

 (Spraying, stirring, shaking) from a solid to a liquid state.

-Transition to a state and, after settling, return to a gel state.
+Transition to a state and, after settling, return to the gel state.

-of the material is possible, and the amount of sediment formation in the container is lower.
+of the material is possible, and sediment formation in the container is reduced.

 The period during which a two-component material, after being mixed, retains its properties.

-can be processed without compromising its quality or causing processing disadvantages.
+can be processed without compromising its quality or causing any processing disadvantages.

 to enter into.